micah686/VnManager/Notes.md

-2:06 PM - $1: The Main and Character tabs have trouble scrolling up using the scroll wheel 2:06 PM - $1: Scrolling down is fine
-2:07 PM - $1: The releases page scrolls fine
-2:12 PM - $1: The colour theme does not save upon program exit.
+- $1: The colour theme does not save upon program exit.
 The colour defaults to light blue when I open the program.
-3:25 PM - $1: I don't know if you plan on supporting collection .exes, but I wan't able to add the JAST USA Memorial Collection
+- $1: I don't know if you plan on supporting collection .exes, where it has 3 VNs tied to one .exe
-3:25 PM - $2: what do you mean?
-3:27 PM - $1: The JAST collection has 3 VNs tied to one .exe.
-I've tried adding it with both the collection vn ID and the IDs of the individual VNs